RUSSIA: Third 2018 conviction for Muslim study meetings

-The Judge ruled that these terms should run partly concurrently, giving a total of eight years in the correctional colony and two years of restrictions (see F18News 8 June 2018 http://www.forum18.org/archive.php?article_id=2386).
+The Judge ruled that these terms should run partly concurrently, giving a total of eight years in the labour camp and two years of restrictions (see F18News 8 June 2018 http://www.forum18.org/archive.php?article_id=2386).

 Aliyev spent about 11 months in detention before his trial came to an end, Forum 18 notes.
 Under a new law signed by President Vladimir Putin on 3 July 2018 and applicable retroactively, this time will be subtracted from his sentence with one day in pre-trial detention considered equal to 1.5 days in jail.
 This will leave Aliyev with about six years and eight months to serve.